ekkulehto/glass-mug-classifier/README.md

 ## ⚠️ Known Issues

 -   The application currently has some known bugs, primarily related to **ScrollView behavior** in certain contexts.
--   App crashes sometimes on first login.
+-   The app may occasionally crash on the first login after installation.
--   The overall UI/UX, while functional, requires further refinement and polishing to improve the user experience.
+-   The overall UI/UX is functional but still requires further refinement and polishing to improve the user experience.

 ---